lyds-jane/unit2/README.md

 Planning
 ---
 ## Definition of the problem
 The year is 2050.
-NASA has planned a Mars expedition, and needs our help developping a communication system between the Earth and Mars.
+NASA has planned a Mars expedition, and needs our help developing a communication system between the Earth and Mars.
 Since the two planets are so far away, they will have to transmit their communications through the moon.
 However, due to the lack of infrastructure in space, the following conditions apply:
 * Communications between the Earth and the Moon must be done in Morse Code
 * Communications between the Moon and Mars must be done in binary
 * The people communicating do not know morse code or binary